dennis-szymanski/svn2gitnetx/README.md

   --notrunk             Do not import anything from trunk

-  --branches            Subpath to branches from repository URL (default: branches); can be used multiple times
+  --branches            Subpath to branches from repository URL (default: branches); can take in multiple values via '--branches banch1 branch2'

   --nobranches          Do not try to import any branches

-  --tags                Subpath to tags from repository URL (default: tags); can be used multiple times
+  --tags                Subpath to tags from repository URL (default: tags); can take in multiple values via '--tags tag1 tag2'

   --notags              Do not try to import any tags

-  --exclude             Specify a Perl regular expression to filter paths when fetching; can be used multiple times
+  --exclude             Specify a Perl regular expression to filter paths when fetching; can take in multiple values via '--exclude exclude1 exclude2'

   --revision            Start importing from SVN revision START_REV; optionally end at END_REV

   --username            Username for transports that needs it (http(s), svn)

+  --username-method     (Default: args) How to get the user name.  'args' for using the value passed into the username argument.  'env_var' for using the value stored
+                        in the environment variable specified in the username argument.

   --password            Password for transports that need it (http(s), svn)

+  --password-method     (Default: args) How to get the password.  'args' for using the value passed into the password argument (not recommended).  'env_var' for using
+                        the value stored in the environment variable specified in the password argument.

   --rebase              Instead of cloning a new project, rebase an existing one against SVN